 Wien Museum site

-As the Wien Museum undergoes major construction work, its recent exhibitions used the surrounding fence as a canvas to present contemporary art and photography exhibitions:
+During the construction work, they used the fencing as a canvas to present contemporary art and photography exhibitions.

 - From on High (2022): continuing the theme of post-WWII architecture, this exhibition featured oblique aerial photos of project sites for significant public construction or landscaping works (like Karlsplatz square or the Südbahnhof railway station).